ikmb/gwas-qc/Readme.md

 By default, all processes are launched on the computer where the QC is started.
 This is usually not appropriate on HPC login nodes where jobs should be sheduled on different nodes.
 Nextflow provides support for a broad range of job submission systems, such as SLURM, SGE or PBS/Torque.
 Please review the [Nextflow documenation on compute resources](https://www.nextflow.io/docs/latest/executor.html).

-For example, if you intend to use a SLURM environment, place the following code in your config (see "Shared Singularity Cache"):
+For example, if you intend to use a SLURM environment, place the following code in your config (see [Local and Side-wide Configuration](#local-and-side-wide-configuration)):
 ```
 process.executor = "slurm"
 executor.queue = "partition-name"  // optional